Hack-Education-Data/chan-zuckerberg-initiative/README.md

-### Chan-Zuckerberg Initiative
+## Data about the Chan Zuckerberg Initiative

-This is a Hack Education project, tracking data about the Chan-Zuckerberg initiative.
+This is a Hack Education project, tracking the financial and social networks of CZI